 Unlike traditional computer vision projects, where models are trained on thousands of images or videos or detect objects from one frame to the next, one-short learning algorithms are given limited data to compare images against.

 In many ways, one-shot algorithms are simpler than most computer vision models.
-However, other computer vision and ML models are given access to vast databases to improve accuracy and training outputs in comparison to one-shot or few-shot learning algorithms.
+However, other computer visions and ML models are given access to vast databases to improve accuracy and training outputs in comparison to one-shot or few-shot learning algorithms.

 How Does One-Shot Learning Work?